 Once the initial investigation is complete, your lawyer will file a lawsuit, or complaint.
 The complaint typically is filed in the Circuit Court in the Illinois county where the medical malpractice occurred.
 However, a complaint could also be filed in a federal court.

 In Illinois, a complaint must include an affidavit, or sworn statement, from your lawyer.
 The affidavit must state:

 How long it takes to resolve your case after the filing of a complaint will depend on the other side’s cooperation with answering questions and providing documents relevant to your case.

 This is a formal evidence-gathering process called “discovery.”
 In some situations, a court order may need to be obtained to force the other side to comply with a discovery request.

-The time it takes to resolve the medical malpractice claims process also will depend on whether the medical professional involved in your case is willing to admit fault and agree to a full and fair settlement of your claim.
+The time it takes to resolve the claims process also will depend on whether the medical professional involved in your case is willing to admit fault and agree to a full and fair settlement of your claim.

 A trial may focus on both establishing the medical professional’s legal responsibility, or “liability,” and the amount of damages you should recover.
 In some situations, fault may be admitted, and a trial may focus only on damages.

 Settlement talks may continue through trial or even after a verdict is returned.